klaudiosinani/klaudiosinani.github.io/src/content/blog/perpetual-struggle-of-best-practices-a-pragmatic-definition.md

 - Automated testing and CI/CD may have an upfront implementation cost but in the long term, they help to reduce bugs and deployment failures.
 - Using Agile methodologies to manage a project can help teams to use their time and resources more effectively, thus improving their productivity.

-Overall, a group of engineers must balance the cost of adopting and implementing a Best Practice with the benefits it brigns, to ensure that the outcome is both high-quality and viable.
+Overall, a group of engineers must balance the cost of adopting and implementing a Best Practice with the benefits it brings, to ensure that the outcome is both high-quality and viable.
 A few examples:

 - Prioritizing focus on security Best Practices for a high-risk application.
 - Deprioritizing documentation Best Practices in a low-risk, short-lived application.